SRA-VJTI/sra-board-hardware-design/README.md

         <img width="460" height="300" src="./documentation/assets/A4988_Stepper_Motor.png">
     </p>
 - ### **Motor Driver Modes**
-    - The new edition has 2x TB6612FNG motor drivers which allow a maximum of 4 motors to be controlled.
+    - The new edition has 1x TB6612FNG motor drivers which allow a maximum of 2 motors to be controlled.
 This motor driver is characterized by its operation in two modes - **Normal mode** and **Parallel mode**:
         1. **Normal Mode**
         <br />
         <p align="center">
         <img width="460" height="300" src="./documentation/assets/normal_mode.jpeg">
         </p>

         -  As discussed earlier, the new design has two motor drivers.
-Each TB6612FNG can control two motors.
-Therefore, using two motor driver one can control 4 motors using 8 GPIO's of ESP32.
+1x TB6612FNG and 1x A4988 Stepper motor driver.
+Therefore, using 1x TB6612FNG motor driver one can control 2 motors using 4 GPIO's of ESP32.
         - E.g.: If pin 32 is HIGH(IN1 = HIHG) and pin 33 is low(IN2 = LOW) then motor 1 moves in the forward direction.
-        - So in normal mode, 4 motors can be connected to the board, with a per channel/motor current capacity of 1.2A.
+        - So in normal mode, 2 motors can be connected to the board, with a per channel/motor current capacity of 1.2A.
         <br/><br/>

         1. **Parallel Mode**